Book Now Make a Enquiry

 Yes, When heading on the Everest Base Camp Trek, it’s essential to obtain permits.
 Permits are a requirement for all national parks in Nepal, including the Sagarmatha National Park.

-The Everest Base Camp trek provides a different mix of local and international flavors.
+The Everest Base Camp trek has different local and international flavours.
 It thus caters to various tastes.
 While the options might be limited compared to urban areas, the quality and variety are surprisingly good.
 Here’s what you can expect:

 Local Delicacies

-• Dal Bhat: This is regular Nepalese meal.
-It consists of lentil soup, rice, and a variety of vegetable or meat curries.
-It is actually a very hearty and nutritious option that provides great energy for trekking.
+• Dal Bhat: This is a regular Nepalese meal.
+It comprises lentil soup, rice, and various vegetable or meat curries.
+It is a very hearty and nutritious option, providing great energy for trekking.

 • Momos: These steamed or fried dumplings filled with meat or vegetables are a popular street food and are loved by many.
 It is a very convenient snack on the trail.

-• Thukpa: A Tibetan noodle soup which is served with vegetables or meat.
+• Thukpa: A Tibetan noodle soup that is served with vegetables or meat.
 Thukpa is a warming and comforting meal, especially during colder days.

-• Yak Cheese: Made from yak milk, this cheese is a local delicacy.
+• Yak Cheese: This cheese is a local delicacy made from yak milk.
 It is enjoyed as a snack or incorporated into various dishes.

 International Fare

-• Continental Options: Many tea houses provides Western-style dishes like pasta, pizza, and sandwiches to serve to international trekkers.
+• Continental Options: Many tea houses provide Western-style dishes like pasta, pizza, and sandwiches to serve to international trekkers.

-• Vegetarian and Vegan: There are plenty of vegetarian and vegan options available, including curries, soups, and stir-fries.
+• Vegetarian and Vegan: Many vegetarian and vegan options are available, including curries, soups, and stir-fries.

-• Snacks: You will find a lot of options for snacks, such as chips, biscuits, and chocolate, available at tea houses and shops along the trail.
+• Snacks: You will find many snack options, such as chips, biscuits, and chocolate, available at tea houses and shops along the trail.

 Factors Affecting Food Availability